quanttide/quanttide-profile-of-academic-research/proposals/voluntary_organizations.md

-# Measuring Social Welfare of Open Source Communities
+# Open Source Communities as Voluntary Organizations

+Measuring social welfare of open source communities with the perspective of voluntary organizations.

 ## 指标